reyhanturkkal/Weather-App/readme.md

 # Weather App

-This project is a weather application that provides users with detailed weather information for a specific city.
+This weather application follows the <b>MVVM</b> (Model-View-ViewModel) architecture pattern and provides users with detailed weather information for a specific city.
 The application allows users to view the current weather conditions, including temperature, wind speed, and humidity, as well as a 5-day weather forecast.
 Users can also select different cities to check the weather details for those locations.

 ## OpenWeather API Usage